RedisLabs/redislabs-docs/content/kubernetes/security/manage_certificates.md

 ]
 ---

-By default, Redis Enterprise operator for Kubernetes generates TLS certificates for the cluster during creation.
+By default, Redis Enterprise Software for Kubernetes generates TLS certificates for the cluster during creation.
 These self-signed certificates are generated on the first node of each Redis Enterprise cluster (REC) and are copied to all other nodes added to the cluster.

 Below are the names of certificates used by Redis Enterprise Software and the traffic they encrypt: